 Reishi has been used extensively across Asia for over two thousand years.
 Known as the “mushroom of immortality” it was used in China by Taoist monks to promote a centered calmness while attaining a long and healthy life.
-It is known to promote longevity, resist aging and boost energy, while acting as an anti-viral antioxidant to aid with with stress, inflammation and allergies.
+It is known to promote longevity, resist aging, and boost energy while acting as an anti-viral antioxidant to aid with stress, inflammation, and allergies.

 Many studies have demonstrated the ability of Reishi mushroom polysaccharides to restore the level of IL-2 production that becomes inhibited with aging.

 Reishi may help to support liver function and help waste and toxin elimination in the body.

 Reishi naturally contains acidic substances called triterpenes, a type of ganoderic acid that is tied to the body’s response against allergies and reactions associated with asthma.